Internet searches

 5. Read the abstract next.
 It is a summary placed at the beginning of each article, and will tell you more what the paper is about.

-6. If the abstract shows that it is useful, read the introduction and then the findings.
+6. If the abstract shows that it is useful, read the introduction and then the findings and the conclusion.
 If that is all good, you have a source.
 You should also skim-read the rest of the article; it will usually have a series of section headings that represent the outline.

 7. If it is not relevant to your purpose, don't waste time on it, even if it's interesting.
 Move on quickly.